Get your Radio Amateur License!

 Join a Club- Most clubs run RAE classes one or twice a year.

-The course takes around 4 months and consists typically of 17 Lectures.
+A Club RAE course takes around 4 months and consists typically of 17 Lectures.
 It includes some very important hands-on practical sessions where you will, at some stage need to demonstrate your proficiency at setting up a radio and making initial contact.
 The study material is all downloadable from the SARL website.

 From personal experience, I can recommend Hammies for the younger set and or the West Rand Amateur Radio Club for all ages but there is almost certainly a great club near to your home.
-Use the SARL website to find a club and support them.
-Absolute beginners are always most welcome!
+Another active Club is the Southern Suburbs of Johannesburg Amateur Radio Club.
+Another one to consider is the Sandton Amateur Radio Club.

 Which Class License should I write?